-Is your company having the familiar “so much data, so little insight” problem?
 At our Google Analytics trainings, we’ll dig in and explore ways to use Google Analytics to gather more meaningful data, analyze it better and make your website perform.
-From basic definitions to assisting with the Universal Analytics upgrade, we’ve got you covered.
+From basic definitions to event tracking to cross-domain tracking, we’ve got you covered.

 We offer three full days of training, starting with our introduction in Google Analytics 101 all the way to technical implementation in Google Analytics 301.
 Pick which course is best for you, or come for the full three days!